Ruckersville, Virginia

 Ruckersville is a census-designated place (CDP) in Greene County, Virginia, United States, located in a rural area north of Charlottesville.

 The population as of the 2020 estimate was 1,321, a 17.7% increase from the 2010 census with 1,141.
 The community lies amidst hills, mountain views, trees, and farmland.
 It is located at the intersection of two major highways, north–south U.S. Route 29 and east–west U.S. Route 33.
 It was founded in 1732, by the same family that established Ruckersville, Georgia.

 History

 Ruckersville was originally founded by John Rucker in what was then Orange County.
-He settled east of here on Rippin's Run and named the village for his uncle, Captain John Rucker, who helped choose the site for St. Mark’s Parish Church in 1732.
+He settled east of here on Rippin's Run and named the village for his uncle, Captain John Rucker, who helped choose the site for St. Mark's Parish Church in 1732.

-Several early families settled here, including John White, the emigrant of Leicestershire, who, in 1739, received a land grant from George II of Great Britain for bringing four convicts to the Colonies to work as indentured servants as he reportedly had done himself.
+Several early families settled here, including that of John White (1696–1787), the emigrant of Leicestershire who, in 1739, received a land grant from George II of Great Britain for bringing four convicts to the Colonies to work as indentured servants as he reportedly had done himself.
 The 235 acres was near the storied Swift Run Gap.
 Six years on, in 1745, White leased and later purchased land just north of Ruckersville, on the north side of the south branch of the Rapidan River.

 White Run, a creek named for the family, begins at Ruckersville and joins Rippin's Run, east of Burtonsville.
-A ford on the Rapidan River, north of Scuffletown in today's Greene County, is believed to have been named for this family.
+A ford on the Rapidan River, north of Scuffletown in today's Orange County, is believed to have been named for this family.
 It was the site of regimental crossings and scuffles during the American Civil War.

 Ruckersville became part of Greene County when it was organized in the western portion of Orange County in 1838.